ray-project/ray/doc/source/tutorial.rst

 To use Ray, you need to understand the following:

+- How Ray executes tasks asynchronously to achieve parallelism.
 - How Ray uses object IDs to represent immutable remote objects.
-- How Ray executes tasks asynchronously to achieve parallelism.

 Overview
 --------

 Ray is a Python-based distributed execution engine.
-It can be used on a single machine to achieve efficient multiprocessing, and it can be used on a cluster for large computations.
+The same code can be run on a single machine to achieve efficient multiprocessing, and it can be used on a cluster for large computations.

 When using Ray, several processes are involved.